Special offer

 Part-time vs. full-time job security and career advancement

 Full-time employees enjoy greater job security and opportunities for career growth compared to their part-time counterparts.
 This is because they are usually more closely integrated into the company’s operations and hired on a permanent basis.
 Part-time employees, on the other hand, usually work on a casual or temporary basis and are not as close to the company’s operations.
-They are more likely to be laid off during economic downturns or when business needs fluctuate.
+They may be more likely to be laid off during economic downturns or when business needs fluctuate.

 Full-time employees often have better opportunities for promotion and career growth within a company.
 They may receive more training and professional development support from their employer because they are seen as long-term investments.
 Part-time workers, on the other hand, may not have the same opportunities for advancement.
 Part-time employment can be a stepping stone to full-time positions.
 Many workers start in part-time roles and transition to full-time roles as positions become available or as their job performance is recognized.
-Many students who work on a part-time basis during the school year might become full-time employees over the summer, or after graduating from school.
+Many students who work on a part-time basis during the school year might become full-time employees over the summer or after graduating from school.

-The difference between full-time and-part time employment is often less pronounced in unionized settings, where both full-time and part-time workers may have access to collective bargaining agreements that protect against unfair dismissal, wage disparities and benefit differences.
+The difference between full-time and part-time employment is often less pronounced in unionized settings, where both full-time and part-time workers may have access to collective bargaining agreements that protect against unfair dismissal, wage disparities and benefit differences.
 Part-time workers in these settings often enjoy similar job security and access to benefits as full-time workers.

 Part-time vs. full-time tax implications and payroll deductions